natgoodman/repwr/README.md

 dodoc();           # generate the figures
 ```

-The program can also generate the data and figures for the blog post and (soon) technical note discussing the topic.
+The program can also generate the data and figures for the other documents associated with the project - blog post and (soon) technical note discussing the topic.
 To generate these, execute `run()` with a suitable 'doc\` argument as shown below. **These take much longer to run**: about an hour each on my small Linux server

 ``` r
 ## This code block assumes your working directory is the root of the distribution.